A Tiny Missouri Town Is the Site of Disney’s ‘Lost’ Park, Inspiration for Main Street U.S.A.

 You may have paid to see gussied-up variations of the quaint town of Marceline, Missouri.
 The community of about 2,500, two hours northeast of metro Kansas City, was the hometown and emotional lodestone of Walt Disney.

 His boyhood remembrances of Marceline influenced such films as the 1949 live-action/cartoon “So Dear to My Heart” and “Lady and the Tramp” (1955).
-When Disneyland opened in 1955, visitors entered the Southern California theme park through Main Street USA, an idealized rendition of downtown Marceline’s Kansas Avenue of the early 1900s.
+When Disneyland opened in 1955, visitors entered the Anaheim theme park through Main Street USA, an idealized rendition of downtown Marceline’s Kansas Avenue of the early 1900s.

 Such Main Streets are at the gates of most Disney theme parks.